open/close all folders

 - Speaking of the Fantastic Four this has happened several times with Doctor Doom.
 The first time he was shunted back to the medieval age with Iron Man (And kept calling him Lackey because he was Tony Stark's bodyguard.
 It bothered Iron Man.
 A lot) a second time happened with Iron Man and The Sentry though they were sent into the Silver Age and desperately trying not to cause any Butterfly of Doom effects.
 The last time was when Doctor Doom's so called "Mentor" the Marquis of Death came by to fight the Fantastic Four and sent Doom, burnt alive, straight into prehistoric lands where he got eaten by a Megalodon.

-- Ultra Boy of the Legion of Super Heroes was once trapped in the distant past.
+- Ultra Boy of the Legion of Super-Heroes was once trapped in the distant past.
 It took him a while to realize, since he started out stranded on an alien world as well.
-There have also been several periods where a subgroup of Legionnaires was trapped in their past/our present for a span of issues.
+There have also been several periods where a subgroup of Legionnaires was trapped in their past/our present for a span of issues; in the Nineties, the 20th and 30th century groups each 'owned' one of the two Legion titles being published then.

 - In Cavewoman, Gramps more-or-less exiles himself and his granddaughter Meriem in the prehistoric past.
 The entire town of Marshville is later accidentally transported into the past.